zhengqu-x/IPALM/readme.txt

 - The folder CVX/ contains the code of directly calling the cvx package to solve the problems.
 Please open CVX/readme.txt for instruction.

+- The folder libsvm/ contains the code of directly calling the LIBSVM package to solve the problems.
+Please open libsvm/readme.txt for instruction.

 ==================================================